FeherF/EPFL-nanoseq/README.md

 ### 4. `run_pipeline_skip_basecalling.sh`
 - Skips basecalling and runs all other steps locally (expects existing `.fastq.gz` input)

 Each script has a configuration section you can customize.
-You must provide a valid input file (`.pod5` or `.fastq.gz`), and tune parameters accordingly.
+You must provide a valid input file (`.pod5` or `.fastq.gz`), and tune parameters.

 Example configuration section: